cloud-ark/kubeplus/README.rst

 Problem domain of declarative resource stack creation is not new.
 In the traditional cloud world, this problem has been solved by Infrastructure-as-Code tools like AWS CloudFormation and Terraform.
-The main assumption that these tools work with is that the set of underlying cloud resource APIs are statically known and not going to change.
+The main assumption that these tools work with is that the set of underlying cloud resource APIs are statically known and is not going to change.
 With Kubernetes that is not the case.
 The set of resource APIs available in a cluster is dynamic as it depends on the Operators/CRDs that are installed in a cluster.
-KubePlus API Add-on is solving the declarative platform stack creation problem for the Kubernetes world.
+KubePlus API Add-on is solving the declarative platform stack creation problem for this dynamic world of Kubernetes CRDs/Operators.

 For discovery, Kubernetes itself now supports 'kubectl explain' on Custom Resources.
 In our experience the information that is needed for correctly using Custom Resources with other